Home

 What are the best vitamins and minerals for treating acne?

-A wide range of over-the-counter (OTC) and prescription treatments can effectively treat acne.
+A wide range of skincare products can effectively treat acne.
 However, some vitamins and minerals may also benefit people with acne.

 Read on to find out which vitamins and minerals may help treat acne and consider the evidence supporting their use.